AC Troubleshooting Guide

 How to Fix Your Air Conditioning

-Why is it so hard to get an AC technician to your house?
-It seems like AC repair companies actively TRY to make us wait on their schedule.
+Why is it so hard to get an HVAC repai technician to your house?
+It seems like central air conditioner repair companies actively TRY to make us wait on their schedule.
 It’s not fair, and I’m fed up.

 I guess I’m not the only one.
 Filter King thinks it’s SO unfair, that they’ve given me the go-ahead to publish an AC repair guide, so our customers can save time and money by fixing their air conditioning themselves.
 It’s time to fight the system and secure freedom from expensive repairs that take days to complete.
 VIVA LA REVOLUTION!

 Hold, comrades!
 Before we topple the oppressive air conditioning tyrants, we do have to clear one thing up.
 AC professionals exist for a reason.
-Working on your own AC system can be very dangerous.
+Working on your own central air conditioner system can be very dangerous.
 If you don’t feel comfortable working with electricity, mechanical parts, or refrigerant, you may want to sideline yourself for this particular revolution.

 That said, let’s create a plan of attack: